 In mice that had colon cancer, the treatment with retinoids blocked tumor progression and normalized the tissue.
 And with the HOXA5 protein turned back on, this treatment eliminated cancer stem cells and prevented the spread of it in the live mice.

-In the meantime, you can get plenty of vitamin A in sweet potatoes, carrots, dark leafy greens, winter squashes, lettuce, dried apricots, cantaloupe, bell peppers, fish, liver, and tropical fruits.
-The current daily value for Vitamin A is 5000 international units (IU).
-Make sure you get enough.
+Vitamin A is plentiful in sweet potatoes, carrots, dark leafy greens, winter squashes, lettuce, dried apricots, cantaloupe, bell peppers, fish, liver and tropical fruits.